 Seaboard is a tiny town located in the state of North Carolina.
 With a population of 507 people and just one neighborhood, Seaboard is the 479th largest community in North Carolina.

-Seaboard is a blue-collar town, with 43.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Seaboard is generally considered to be a blue-collar town.
+43.04% of the Seaboard workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Seaboard is a town of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Seaboard who work in maintenance occupations (16.03%), law enforcement and fire fighting (14.35%), and healthcare suport services (6.75%).

 Seaboard is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.